BennyHernandez/TheLeftistMen/_posts/2023-10-25-The-Leftist-Men-Summer-Recap.markdown

 Ashes and memories are all that remain.

 Heart stripped of hope and bursting with gloom.

-**Dog song**

-Ooooohh, I’m a dog

-Who doesn’t like the smog

-But maybe I can break the fog

-And help everyone get along

-(Guitar solo)

-Ooooh I’m a dog1

 ![Some sketches from designing Free Time](/assets/posts/FreeTimeSketch.png){:class="article-img-medium"}
 ![Some sketches from designing Free Time](/assets/posts/FreeTimeSketch2.png){:class="article-img-medium"}